Line Overlap and Self-Shielding of Molecular Hydrogen in Galaxies: Conclusions

 \section{Conclusions}

 We discuss the effect of line overlap in the Lyman and Werner bands on the atomic-to-molecular hydrogen transition on galactic scales.
-While in Milky Way like environments dust shielding always dominates over molecular hydrogen self-shielding, line overlap significantly enhances self-shielding and makes it dominant over dust shielding in the environments with dust-to-gas ratios below about 10\% of the Milky Way value (i.e.\ in galaxies like SMC and smaller).
+While in Milky Way like environments dust shielding is important and can not be neglected, line overlap significantly enhances self-shielding and makes it dominant over dust shielding in the environments with dust-to-gas ratios below about 10\% of the Milky Way value (i.e.\ in galaxies like SMC and smaller).

 So far all cosmological simulations that modeled formation of molecular hydrogen ignored line overlap.
+In particular, results of GK11 were found \citep{ng:kg11} to be fully consistent with the fitting formulae of \citet{sfr:kmt09a}.
+Since we find that line overlap makes a large effect on the atomic-to-molecular transition at dust abundances below about 10\% of the Milky Way value, models of this transition similar to GK11 and \citet{sfr:kmt09a} underestimate molecular abundance in extremely dust poor galaxies.

 How important this effect is to the detailed physics of galaxy formation is currently unclear.
 For example, in an early galaxy with fully atomic ISM the formation of the very first molecular gas should still be controlled by dust shielding; however, having formed, line overlap makes molecular gas more resistant to photo-desctruction.
 Full exploration of the role of line overlap in galaxy formation is well beyond the scope of a single paper.
 Here we only present a simple illustrative example of the ``cosmo I'' simulation from GK11, with a single modification to the stellar feedback model.
 In the original GK11 simulation only the thermal energy feedback was implemented, and such implementation is known to be inefficient.
 In the simulations used here we adopt a currently widely used ``blastwave'' or ``delayed cooling'' feedback model \citep{sims:sdqg09,sims:gbmb10,sims:atm11,sims:bsgk12,sims:aklg13,sims:sbmw13}, with the delay time parameter set to $30\dim{Myr}$.
 Such a model for feedback is known to produce galaxies with overall properties (stellar masses, rotation curves, etc) in reasonable agreement with observations \citep{gals:mgb13}.